mlundine/tensorflow_app/README.md

 **By: Mark Lundine**

-**Setting Up with Anaconda (has yolov5 capabilities)**
+# Ia).
+Setting Up with Anaconda (has yolov5 capabilities)

 Download this repository, unzip it somewhere on your device, with the name "tensorflow_app", not "tensorflow_app-master".

 There are two conda environments containing all of the needed package versions located in tensorflow_app/envs.

-The first one to use is tensorflowappgpu.yml or tensorflowappmac.yml for macs or tensorflowappcpu for the cpu version.
+The first one to use is tensorflowappgpu.yml for the GPU version or tensorflowappcpu.yml for the CPU (no Yolov5) version.

 Open up Anaconda prompt on Windows or terminal on macs and run:

 cd wherever_you_placed_it/tensorflow_app/envs

+For GPU users:

-conda env create --file tensorflowappgpu.yml  or conda activate tensorflowappmac or conda env create --file tensorflowappcpu.yml
+conda env create --file tensorflowappgpu.yml

-conda env create --file yolov5.yml or conda env create --file yolov5mac
+conda env create --file yolov5.yml

+conda activate tensorflowappgpu

+For CPU users:

+conda env create --file tensorflowappcpu.yml

-conda activate tensorflowappgpu or conda activate tensorflowappmac or conda activate tensorflowappcpu
+conda activate tensorflowappcpu

+# Running the GUI

 cd wherever_you_placed_it/tensoflow_app/gui

-python Lundine_gui_new.py  (On Windows)
+python Lundine_gui_new.py

-python Lundine_gui_new_mac.py   (On Macs)

 Then the GUI will run.

 Now go to downloading pretrained tensorflow models, unless you only want to make a yolov5 model, then go to Making a New Project.

-**I. Installation and Setup for Executable (No yolov5 capabilities)**
+# Ib).
+Installation and Setup for Executable (No yolov5 capabilities)

 Download this repository, and unzip it to your C-Drive, with the name "tensorflow_app".